LetsScrapeData/scraper/scraping/robust.md

 * Hanlde different status codes of API response
 * Handle other specific exceptions
 4. **Monitoring**
-* Promptly detect and report anomalies.
+* Promptly detect and report exceptions.
 5. **Retry**
-* Automatically retry all anomalies after correction.
+* Automatically retry all exceptions after correction.

 For more related content, please refer to [How to Build a Robust Web Scraping Tool](https://letsscrapedata.github.io/scraper/#/scraping/robust)
  -->